 Churches in Perast

 If the St. Nicholas Church is open, it is well-worth a look inside.
-It is free to visit the church, but the small church museum requires a ticket.
-Visitors are also permitted to climb the Sveti Nikola bell tower for a small fee.
+It is free to visit, but the small museum requires a ticket.
+You are also permitted to climb the Sveti Nikola bell tower for a small fee.

 Pro Tip: Nearby Kotor is also known for an abundance of churches!
 Find out more in our article: The 10 Best Churches in Kotor.